 USCIS has announced a change in the fees it charges for the services it provides.
 The announcement became official November 14th, but is subject to comments from the public for over 30 days.
-The rate change is expected to go into effect December 16, 2019, while the comment period is still running.
+The rate change is expected to go into effect in December 2019, while the comment period is still running.

 Many people ask why USCIS charges fees for the services it provides.
 US immigration policy is such that the taxpayers do not fund applications for benefits provided by USCIS.
 The burden for the costs is placed on those who seek benefits, such as naturalization, adjustment of status or lawful permanent residence.
 Over 90% of the USCIS budget comes from fees collected from customers.